leoslamas/book-green-threads-explained/simple-but-unsafe-green-thread-implementation.md

 In the next segment we have to use some unsafe functions.
 First we write the address to our `guard` function that will be called when the task we provide finishes and the function returns.
 Then we write the address to `f`which is the function we pass inn and want to run.

 {% hint style="info" %}
 Remember how we explained how the stack works in [The Stack](the-stack.md) chapter.
-We want the `f` function to be the first to run so we set the base pointer to `f`and make sure it's 16 byte aligned.
+We want the `f` function to be the first to run so we set the base pointer to `f`and make sure it’s 16 byte aligned.
 We then push the address to `guard`function.
 This is not 16 byte aligned but when `f` returns the CPU will read the next address as the return address of `f`and resume execution there.
 {% endhint %}

 Third, we set the value of `rsp` which is the stack pointer to the address of our provided function so we start executing that first when we are scheduled to run.

 Lastly we set the state as `Ready` which means we have work to do and that we are ready to do it.
-Remember, it's up to our “scheduler” to actually start up this thread.
+Remember, it’s up to our “scheduler” to actually start up this thread.

 We're now finished implementing our `Runtime`, if you got all this you basically understand _how_ green threads work.
 However there are still a few details needed to implement them.